This translation is for information purposes only. Legal authenticity remains with the original Norwegian version.

 b) produce tobacco;

-c) sell weapons or military material to states mentioned in section 3.2 of the
+c) sell weapons or military material to states that are affected by investment

 (2) The Ministry makes decisions on the exclusion of companies from the investment universe of the Fund as mentioned in paragraph 1 on the advice of the Council on Ethics.